Course Outline

 Requirements

-• Familiarity with object-oriented programming and basic testing methodologies
+- Familiarity with object-oriented programming principles and basic testing methodologies

 Audience

-• Technical leads and MLOps/DevOps engineers tasked with managing and optimizing Python codebases for government operations
+- Technical leads and MLOps/DevOps engineers who manage Python codebases within government environments

 Testimonials (5)